 Broomfield Maker Programs

-To 3D print an object at the library you can either sign up for a one-on-one session with a library staff member or submit a file and pick up your object at the reference desk when it is ready.
+To 3D print an object at the library you can submit a file and pick up your object at the reference desk when it is ready.

-First you will need an object you would like to print.
-You can create an object using 3D modeling software (we recommend Tinkercad for beginners) or download an object from a site like Thingiverse.
+- First you will need an object you would like to print.
+You can create an object using 3D modeling software (we recommend Tinkercad for beginners) or download an object from a site such as Thingiverse.

-Fill out the form and a staff member will review your request and contact you within one week to discuss any details or scheduling regarding your print job.
+- Upon receiving this form a staff member will review your request and contact you within one week to discuss any details regarding your print job.

 - All print jobs must be limited to a 1 hour print time.
 If your object is large, this may require re-sizing your object or breaking it into multiple parts.